IG-Reagan/Cheese-Yield-Prediction-Using-Predictive-Analytics-and-Machine-Learning/README.md

 **Author-Date (Harvard) Style:**

 > Iziomo, G. R., & Luo, J. (2024). *AI-powered Cheese Yield Prediction: Applying ML to Develop a "Digital Twin" for Optimising Yields in Cheese Make*.
-Abstract presented at **OR66: The 66th Annual Conference of the Operational Research Society**, Warwick, UK.
+Abstract presented at **OR66: The 66th Annual Conference of the Operational Research Society**, Bangor, Wales.
 September 12, 2024, p.
-148.
+50.

 **In-Text Citation:** (Iziomo & Luo, 2024, p.
-148)
+50)

 The abstract is publicly available in the conference book:
 [https://www.theorsociety.com/common/Uploaded%20files/Events/OR66/OR66%20Abstract%20Book\_1.pdf](https://www.theorsociety.com/common/Uploaded%20files/Events/OR66/OR66%20Abstract%20Book_1.pdf)